qdrant/landing_page/qdrant-landing/content/blog/qsoc24-interns-announcement.md

 ---
-title: "QSoC 2024: Selected Interns Announced"
+title: "QSoC 2024: Announcing Our Interns!"
 draft: false
 slug: qsoc24-interns-announcement # Change this slug to your page slug if needed
 short_description:  We are pleased to announce the selection of interns for the inaugural Qdrant Summer of Code (QSoC) program. # Change this